Von Hutchins: Atlanta Falcons

 Hutchins was released on September 1, 2009.

 Executive career

 Green Bay Packers

 Hutchins joined the Green Bay Packers as a Player Personnel Intern for the 2011 NFL season.

-Las Vegas Raiders
+Oakland Raiders

 Hutchins joined the Oakland Raiders as a scout in 2012, and later became the Assistant Director of Pro Scouting in 2016.

 DC Defenders

 Hutchins joined the DC Defenders in 2022 as the Director of Player Personnel.